You are at the top of the page

 Mary, in a letter to a friend who had lost a child

-Not long afterwards William is suspected of taking one of Mary's ladies-in-waiting, Elizabeth Villiers, as his mistress.
 Elizabeth was daughter to Frances Villiers, Mary's former Governess.
 Mistresses were not uncommon in the English Court.
-Elizabeth's cousin, Barbara Villiers, was mistress to Charles II, and her uncle, George Villiers, Duke of Buckingham had been a favourite and perhaps lover of James I.
+Elizabeth's cousin, Barbara Villiers, was mistress to Charles II.
+Her uncle, George Villiers, Duke of Buckingham had been a favourite and perhaps lover of James I.

-Full-length portrait of a man wearing robes of State with an ermine-lined mantle; the coronation regalia rests on a red cloth-covered table on the right.
+Full-length portrait of a man wearing a wig and robes of State with an ermine-lined mantle; the coronation regalia rests on a red cloth-covered table on the right.

 Image: William III by Sir Godfrey Kneller, 1690.
 Royal Collection Trust / © His Majesty King Charles III 2024